 Granted, the English actor is an extremely handsome man.
 He doesn’t have to worry about whether his baldness makes him unattractive to women.

-His hairline has never revealed a weirdly-shaped head or an uneven skin tone on his scalp.
 Even his baldness itself isn’t unflattering.
 He still looks great with a short buzz-cut, or with longer hair.
 He’s even been a model example of how bald men should wear hats!

 Many actors struggle with hair loss, given the importance of their image.
 Some use hats and hairpieces to navigate hair loss throughout their career, such as Joe Pesci.
 Of course, there are plenty of opportunities for the likes of Sir Ben Kingsley and Jason Statham to play bald movie characters.